msilver22/msilver22.github.io/_pages/about.md

 Hi there! 👋

 I’m a first-year PhD student in Computer Science at [Sapienza University of Rome](https://www.uniroma1.it/it/).
-My research focuses on enhancing privacy in social networks, ensuring a safer and more secure digital world.
+My main research focuses on enhancing privacy in social networks.

 I've always been fascinated by science in all its forms.
 With a solid foundation in mathematics, physics, and computer science, I enjoy understanding how things work at their core.
 Beyond tech, I have a creative side—I have a decent hand in graphic design, photography, and video editing.

 Sports have always played a big role in my life.
-I had a solid run in basketball, but honestly, I enjoy and can practice almost any sport.
-Staying active keeps me balanced and sharp.
+I had a career in basketball, but honestly, I enjoy and can practice almost any sport.
+Mens sana in corpore sana!